 We weren’t able to get a babysitter so my husband stayed home and I recruited a girlfriend to come with me.
 It was the first night of the festival and we had tickets to attend the Opening Gala before the film.
 Though I had seen movies at the festival in previous years, I had never been to an opening gala and didn’t really know what to expect.
 I just knew there would be “a buffet of traditional Scandinavian delights and drinks”.
 The buffet turned out to be just Swedish meatballs, mashed potatoes, pickled herring, salad, and rolls.
 It was certainly traditional Scandinavian fare but not “delights” in my mind nor the variety of food I associate with the idea of a buffet.
 But it was tasty and satisfied our hunger.
 Apparently, there were some passed hors d’ouvres as well, but we have no idea what they were because they were gone when we arrived.
 There was also a huge, impressive looking cake, but I have no idea when that was served.
 I didn’t see anyone eating cake before the screening, and afterwards everyone was leaving as far I could tell.

 As the start time for the movie approached, the anticipation and excitement grew.
-The directors Joachim Rønning and Espen Sandberg, some actors, and the writer of the movie arrived.
+The directors Joachim Rønning and Espen Sandberg, movie’s screenwriter Petter Skavlan, and some actors arrived.
 Even Norway’s Harald Zwart (Americans may know him as the director of The Karate Kid, 2010) was there.
 They were certainly given celebrity treatment.
 Fans and journalists were taking photos and congratulating them on the nominations and interviewing them for Norwegian press.

 (To get a glimpse of how it was at the festival and hear interviews with two of the actors, in Norwegian, take a look here… Interviews with actors Williamson and Hagen at the festival)